-Normally a two-year program, the M.M. in Composition, Concert Music Emphasis emphasizes the development of increasingly sophisticated compositional skills, including a special focus on longer forms, while providing the strong academic foundation necessary to pursue doctoral study, either at Catholic University or at another institution.
+The M.M. in Composition, Concert Music, emphasizes the development of increasingly sophisticated compositional skills and awareness of contemporary aesthetics, while providing the strong academic foundation necessary to pursue doctoral study, either at Catholic University or at another institution.

 Composition work in lessons is directed towards two goals: the creation of chamber music in preparation for the graduation recital (see more below), and the larger thesis composition, submitted to the Composition faculty as a graduation requirement.
-Because the performance and reading of your compositions is a paramount objective, because it is in performance of your music that the most valuable and immediate lessons are learned.
-As a result, you are encouraged to take as much advantage as possible of the many performance and reading opportunities open to you at the School of Music.
+You are encouraged to take as much advantage as possible of the many performance and reading opportunities open to you in the Departments of Music.

 Also required is the successful completion of comprehensive examinations (COMP 598-01 w/classes; COMP 599-02 w/o classes) in the areas of theory and analysis, and repertoire and compositional practice post 1900.
 The student may schedule the comprehensive examinations following the adviser's written approval.